Leviticus 9

 Notes

 Aaron's first act as high priest is narrated with careful attention to procedure, confirming that every step follows the instructions already given in Leviticus 1 and Leviticus 4.
-The narrative repeatedly echoes the phrase "as the LORD had commanded Moses" (v.
+The narrative repeatedly echoes "as the LORD had commanded Moses" (v.
 10), a refrain that runs throughout the chapter and links it to the obedience formula that structured the tabernacle construction in Exodus 39-40.

 The People's Offerings (vv.
 15-21)